 IU Health Transplant has unparalleled experience with both routine and complicated cases, including:

 - Mid-gut volvulus

 - Inflammatory bowel disease/Crohn’s disease

 - Neuroendocrine and Desmoid tumors

+Our surgeons are proficient at handling transplant cases across the spectrum, particularly those presenting the most complex medical and surgical challenges.
 Pancreas transplantation is an important option for patients exhibiting type 1 diabetes with poorly controlled glucose levels and existing or impending end-stage renal disease.
-Our patients wait approximately 2.4 months for a donor pancreas, a fact that contributes to superior outcomes, consistently ranked above the national average.
+On average, our patients wait 6 months for a pancreas transplant – consistently less time than the national average.

 We provide a full spectrum of liver disease and transplant services for adults and children with acute or chronic liver failure, primary liver malignancies and metabolic or genetic disorders, including:

-- Nonalcoholic steatohepatitis (NASH)
+- Nonalcoholic Steatohepatitis (NASH)